molnarai/genai-exercises/README.md

-# genai-exercises
+# GenAI Hands-on Exercises

-GenAI Hands-on Exercises
+The repository contains activities and example code for Generative Artificial Intelligence.